seajhawk/DjangoCRUD/README.md

 # Custom Additions
-- Rest API
+- Add REST API [DjangoRestFramework](https://www.django-rest-framework.org/)
-[DjangoRestFramework](https://www.django-rest-framework.org/)

 [Django: POST, PUT, GET, DELETE requests example | Rest Apis](https://www.bezkoder.com/django-rest-api/#:~:text=Step%20by%20step%20to%20implement%20%EE%80%80Django%EE%80%81%20%EE%80%80Rest%EE%80%81%20%EE%80%80Api%EE%80%81.,for%20handling%20all%20CRUD%20operations%20%28including%20custom%20finder%29.)

+# Things I want to figure out
+-

+# Base project
-# Contributing
+## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us